Stephen Abas: College career

 Wrestling for Fresno State from 1998 to 2002, he earned four All-American honors and three National Championships at the NCAA DI wrestling championships.
 Abas placed fourth in the 118-pound weight class as a freshman and won the next three years in the 125 lb weight class.
 He finished his college career with a 144–4 record, with 46 pins, going undefeated his last three college seasons at 125 pounds.
 Voted top 15 wrestlers in NCAA history.

 International wrestling career

-Abas also is a decorated freestyle wrestler; competing in two world freestyle championships and receiving a silver medal at the 2004 Olympic Games.
+Abas also is a decorated freestyle wrestler; winning gold medal at the 2003 Pan American Games after defeating current Cuban world champion René Montero, competing in two world freestyle championships where in 2003 he stopped current Azerbaijani Olympic champion Namig Abdullayev and future twice Russian Olympic champion Mavlet Batirov, receiving a silver medal at the 2004 Olympic Games.
 At the 2005 NCAA championships, he was named as one of the fifteen greatest wrestlers in NCAA history, alongside other standouts such as Kurt Angle, Cael Sanderson, and Dan Gable.
 Abas was also elected to the NCAA 75th Anniversary Wrestling Team.

 Abas tried out for the 2008 USA Olympic Team and reached the finals of the Olympic Trials, losing to Henry Cejudo in a best-of-3 series, 2 matches to 1, even though he competed with a damaged knee.
 In 2008, he retired from competitive wrestling.